OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 1. The AI security threats and controls in this document that regarding privacy are about confidentiality and integrity of (personal) data (e.g. model inversion, leaking training data), plus the integrity of the model behaviour
 2. Threats and controls with respect to rights of the individual, as covered by privacy regulations such as the GDPR, including use limitation, consent, fairness, transparency, data accuracy, right of correction/objection/reasure/access.
 For an overview, see the privacy part of the [OWASP AI guide](https://owasp.org/www-project-ai-security-and-privacy-guide/)

-## How about Generative AI?
+## How about Generative AI (e.g. LLM)?
-Yes, GenAI is the big topic now and it's the fastest moving subfield of AI security.
+Yes, GenAI is the big topic and it's the fastest moving subfield of AI security.
 Nevertheless it is important to realize that other types of algorithms will remain to be applied to many important use cases such as credit scoring, fraud detection, medical diagnosis, product recommendation, image recognition, predictive maintenance, process control, etc. Relevant content has been marked with 'GenAI' in this document.

 Important note: Security-wise, GenAI is not that different.
 GenAI threats and controls largely overlap and are very similar to AI in general.
-Some risks are higher.
+Some risks are (much) higher.
 Some are lower.
 Only a few risks are GenAI-specific.
 GenAI security particularities are:
 * Evasion attacks for GenAI include specifically evasion of policies that intend to censor (e.g. violent) output
 * Sensitive data output is an AI-broad issue, but especially a high risk with systems that output rich content such as GenAI